-The Patient Activation Measure and Hospital Anxiety and Depression Scale are commonly used psychometric screening tools, capable of identifying those psychological factors which may affect post-operative outcome.

-Patients who are screened as ‘low risk’ will be offered the universal interventions summarised in the intervention section below.
+Patient Activation Measure and Hospital Anxiety and Depression Scale) are capable to identify psychological factors that may negatively impact post-operative outcomes.
+These tools provide a baseline assessment with the potential of being repeated after an intervention.
+Patients who are screened as ‘low-risk’ will be offered the universal interventions summarised in the intervention section below.
+At risk patients will be triaged towards specialist interventional services.

 Assessment

-Patients who are screened ‘at risk’, in any of the 3 domains, should receive a comprehensive assessment, from a registered healthcare specialist, that encompasses identification of the specific deficit and informs a personalised prescription of targeted and specialist interventions.
+Patients screened ‘at risk’, in any of the 3 domains, will receive a comprehensive assessment, from a registered healthcare specialist, encompassing identification of the specific deficit and informing a personalised prescription of targeted, specialist intervention.

-The 6-minute walk-test is simple and requires minimal equipment.
-Cardiopulmonary exercise testing is regarded as the gold-standard objective measure of physical fitness (11) and can be used to derive high-intensity interval training regimens.
+Objective physical fitness assessment using the 6-minute walk-test (simple and requiring minimal equipment) or CardioPulmonary Exercise Testing (CPET (11) can be used to derive exercise prehabilitation prescriptions.

-Dieticians employ a range of assessment techniques incorporating dietary habits, impact of disease, with anthropometric measurements, functional assessment, measurements of body composition and biochemistry (10).
+Specialist dieticians employ assessment techniques incorporating dietary habits, impact of disease, anthropometric measurements, functional assessment, measurements of body composition and biochemistry (10) to derive nutritional prehabilitation prescriptions.

-Healthcare professionals should remain mindful that patients may have pre-existing psychological pathology that warrants appropriate referral to specialist services.
-The assessment may consist of a validated psychometric tests or face-to face interview (12).
+Psychological assessment consisting of validated psychometric tests or face-to face interview techniques are able to direct psychological prehabilitation prescriptions (12).

-Intervention:
+Intervention

 Patients may require any combination of universal, targeted or specialist for any of the 3 domains.
 Degree of need is dynamic and requires re-assessment (See Fig.1).
-We strongly recommended that interventions be monitored for effectiveness, tailored to specific treatment modalities and disease and developed according to local need, with specialist input.
+We strongly recommended that interventions are monitored for effectiveness, tailored to specific treatment modalities and developed according to local need, with robust data collection systems.

-Patients who have been identified at low risk during screening should be guided to resources which promote healthy-eating (13), exercise (14) and behaviour change (15).
-In addition, clinicians should explore local health referral schemes as a low cost resource.
+Low risk patients should be guided to resources which promote healthy-eating (13), exercise (14) and behaviour change (15), with referral to local health referral schemes.

-Pre-operative education programmes such as surgery school can yield positive effect on anxiety, post-operative pain and length of stay when successfully integrated into perioperative quality improvement programmes (16).
+Peri-operative education programmes such as surgery school can yield positive effects on post-operative outcomes as this period offers a particular “teachable moment”.
+Specific perioperative quality improvement programmes may allow integration of enhanced recovery programms especially for cancer patients (16).

 Physical fitness: Exercise prescription should include frequency, intensity, time and type of exercise.
-Current recommendations for adults (14) suggest 150 minutes per week of moderate intensity aerobic exercise; or 75 minutes at vigorous intensity; or a combination of moderate, vigorous and very vigorous.
+Current recommendations (14) for adults suggest 150 minutes per week of moderate intensity aerobic exercise; or 75 minutes at vigorous intensity; or a combination of moderate, vigorous and very vigorous.
 Aerobic sessions should be interspersed with two sessions of strengthening exercises per week.

-Targeted interventions can safely take place within a community facility but such a lifestyle change can present significant challenge to patients.
+Targeted interventions can safely take place within a community facility but such a lifestyle change can present significant challenges to patients.
 Appointment-based, local and supervised facilities are likely to increase adherence.

 Specialist interventions, for those with underlying health conditions or significant deconditioning, may require some adaptation, but broadly follow the same exercise guidance.
 Due to elevated safety risk, these should be supervised by qualified and registered exercise professionals within a place of safety, for example the referring hospital.